julien-muke/aws-instance-scheduler/README.md

 5. From Amazon Machine Image (AMI), select an AMI that is marked Free Tier eligible.
 6. Under Key pair (login), choose Proceed without a key pair.
 7. Under Network settings, Create secrty group, choose "Allow SSH traffic from" and "Allow HTTP traffic from the internet"
-8. Keep the rest as default and choose "Launch instanc"
+8. Keep the rest as default and choose "Launch instance"

 ## ➡️ Step 4 - Creating an EC2 instance and Tag your instances